axa-group/Parsr/parsr-fix-pdf-font/README.md

 Inspect PDF: Ensure that the PDF isn't password protected or encrypted.
 If it is, decrypt it before running the tool.

 Language Mismatch: If the OCR isn't accurate, ensure you've chosen the correct language setting for the document.

+## Limits

+Tesseract OCR is not really good on single Glyph, but at least the text is readable / understandable for an LLM.

+We do not reconstruct the XREF table yet.
+Using a tool like ```mutools clean ``` will allow you to fix them if needed.

 ## Contribution
 Parsr is an open-source tool.
 Contributions in the form of bug reports, feature requests, or code are always welcome.
 Check our GitHub repository for more details.